beoran/welcome/WELCOME.md

-PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN  CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGECE OR OTHERWISE) ARISING IN ANY WAY OUT OF YOUR PARTICIPATION IN THIS PROJECT, YOUR FAILURE, OR YOUR BEING REJECTED FROM PARTICIPATION IT, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN  CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGECE OR OTHERWISE) ARISING IN ANY WAY OUT OF YOUR PARTICIPATION IN THIS PROJECT, YOUR FAILURE TO PARTICIPATE TO IT, OR YOUR BEING REJECTED FROM PARTICIPATION FROM IT, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.